morbificagent/onenote-mcp/README.md

 ### Step 2: Download the TypeScript SDK

-Clone the TypeScript SDK repository into the project folder:
+This project requires the MCP TypeScript SDK, which needs to be downloaded separately:

 ```bash
 git clone https://github.com/modelcontextprotocol/typescript-sdk.git